M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Event-Registration-And-Entry-Points/index.md

 	// The following line would throw an exception ("The object cannot be accessed, because it is not ready."):
 	// shellFrame.ShowMessage("A shell frame was created");

-	// Update global scope var to point to shell frame. g_shellFrame = shellFrame;
+	// Update global scope variable to point to new shell frame. g_shellFrame = shellFrame;

 	// Register to be notified when the shell frame is started.